TPO Facts

 Why is TPO being banned in the EU?

-The EU has chosen to ban TPO from September 1, 2025 because of concerns about its potential as a reproductive toxicant when ingested in very high doses in animal studies.
+The EU has chosen to ban TPO from September 1, 2025 because of concerns about its potential as a reproductive toxicant when ingested in very high doses in studies on rats.

 Importantly: